General Equipment at Asbestos Exposure at VA Medical Center Lexington Leestown — Lexington, Kentucky: What Tradesmen Need to Know

 Pipefitters and Steamfitters — Direct Exposure Through Steam System Maintenance

 Pipefitters and steamfitters installed and maintained the steam distribution network.
-Cutting, fitting, and installing asbestos pipe covering — including Johns-Manville Thermobestos and similar products — placed these tradesmen at direct and sustained risk.
+Cutting, fitting, and installing asbestos pipe covering — including Thermobestos and similar products — placed these tradesmen at direct and sustained risk.
 Routine maintenance on aging steam systems required repeated disturbance of deteriorating insulation that had been in place for decades.

 UA Local 562 in Louisville and regional central Kentucky pipefitter locals dispatched members to VA facility work throughout the Leestown campus’s construction and ongoing maintenance history.
 The same tradesmen who worked the Leestown VA steam plant often rotated to LG&E power plants and large commercial projects in the Lexington-Louisville corridor — meaning their exposure histories may span multiple asbestos-intensive worksites, each potentially supporting separate claims and asbestos trust fund filings.